davidsarratgonzalez/davidsarratgonzalez.github.io/README.md

 - **Consistent Styling**: All sections use the same visual patterns automatically
 - **Maintainable**: Clear separation between data, configuration, and presentation logic
 - **Future-Proof**: Easy to extend with new features or section types
+- **Maximum Customization**: Control every aspect of how content is displayed

 ## Image Management System